purpledurpl075/Anthri-mon/README.md

 # Anthrimon

-**Open-source network monitoring and orchestration platform** — built to exceed the capability and usability of Zabbix, LibreNMS, and Auvik.

 Anthrimon combines deep SNMP polling, NetFlow/sFlow analysis, syslog ingest, device configuration management, and distributed remote collection into a single, self-hosted platform with a modern React dashboard.